 Ask for your medical records.
 Some health care facilities require you to sign a release form.
 Some healthcare facilities will ask you to pay for your medical records.

 Others have online portals where you can directly access your health information, but if they do, keep in mind online portals generally do not show all of your medical information.
 In general, it is always a good idea to obtain your own medical records.
 Why?
 You will know exactly what is happening with your health and how your health care is being handled.

-If you need to go to another health care facility, you will be prepared with your documented health history.
+If you need to go to another health care facility, you need to be prepared with your documented health history.
 If you wish to bring a medical malpractice claim, your attorney will surely want to review your medical records to understand your claim and any harm or damages that were caused.